fahrnbergerg/tryhackme/contain-linux.md

 The decoded string provides a private OpenSSH key.
 Save the decoded private OpenSSH key in the file `contain-linux.key` and restrict it to read permission for the owner.
 # Private OpenSSH Key
-The private OpenSSH key does not reveal any corresponding user.
-Use it first by printing its accordant public OpenSSH key.
+Since this private OpenSSH key does not reveal any corresponding user for initial access, further research will be necessary.
+Nonetheless, use it first by printing its accordant public OpenSSH key.

 `ssh-keygen -y -f contain-linux.key` (Attacker Machine)
 <pre>